electronicsleep/CLP/README.md

 # CLP

-* should I mix fabric and click tools?

-*

 Command Line Python

-Simple Examples
+Simple examples for using python fabric and click

 Install
 ```